Physician on FIRE Guide to Retiring at 45

 You don’t need to go to a prestigious undergraduate school to get into medical school.
 It’s far more important to do well at your chosen school, score well on the MCAT, volunteer and/or do research, and show genuine interest in medicine.
 And once you’re in, the slate is pretty much wiped clean.
 You’re on the same level as your classmates, and almost all of you will go on to earn an M.D.

-The flagship public university in my state charges about $7,000 a year in tuition and fees.
+The flagship public university in my state charges about $7,000 a year in undergraduate tuition and fees.
 A select few private colleges now charge over $50,000 a year.
 Will you have a “better” experience at Tufts University compared to State U?
 Depends on how you define “better”, but I’ll bet it won’t be seven times better, and I guarantee it won’t give you a sevenfold advantage on your medical school application, if any.

 If your parents foot the college bill regardless, your college choice may not play a role in your ability to retire at 45.
 Conversely, if you actually pay full sticker price for a private college or university (few actually do) and you do it all with loans, you’ll be starting medical school with debt that will continue to grow for many years.